What is a Wireless Bridge?

-What is a wireless bridge?
 A wireless bridge, or point to point wireless bridge kit connects two remote networks together using Wi-Fi.
-The easiest way to understand how a wireless bridge works, is to think of it as an invisible, cat5 Ethernet cable connecting your two locations.
+The easiest way to understand how a wireless bridge works, is to think of it as an invisible, cat5 or cat6 or cat7 Ethernet cable connecting your two locations.
 A wireless bridge can connect your home to remote barn, or your home office to your business, all using license free Wi-Fi antennas.
 Although there are hundreds of scenarios where a wireless bridge can be implemented and configured, the concept remains the same.
-A wireless bridge operates as a transparent, layer 2 bridge, connecting your two, or more locations.
+A wireless bridge operates as a transparent, layer 2 bridge, connecting your two, or more locations, wirelessly.
 If your main location has a DHCP server, the wireless bridge will pass all DHCP traffic from that main location modem/router, to the devices in the remote location.
 If you would like a router in the remote location to offer Wi-Fi inside, you can connect that as well.
+Most of the commercial grade wireless bridge kits that GNS Wireless offers will also pass your VLAN tagged frames.

 For example, if your home has cable/dsl internet access, and you want to share that internet access with a neighbor, or you want to get internet access inside a remote building that is less then 1/2 mile away, you would use a wireless bridge.